Page title

 }

-Then the generated src/user/index.ts
+Then the generated src/user/index.ts would contain:

 export interface User {